ufs-community/ufs-srweather-app/docs/UsersGuide/source/ConfigWorkflow.rst

 ``EXPT_BASEDIR``: (Default: "")
    The full path to the base directory in which the experiment directory (``EXPT_SUBDIR``) will be created.
 If this is not specified or if it is set to an empty string, it will default to ``${HOMEdir}/../expt_dirs``, where ``${HOMEdir}`` contains the full path to the ``ufs-srweather-app`` directory.

-..
-COMMENT: Check whether HOMEdir refers to ush or ufs-srweather-app now...

 ``EXPT_SUBDIR``: (Default: "")
    The user-designated name of the experiment directory (*not* its full path).
 The full path to the experiment directory, which will be contained in the variable ``EXPTDIR``, will be: